Why AI Tools Are Mentally Exhausting Workers in 2026

 Every switch forces the brain to:

-Even small interruptions accumulate into large cognitive costs across a full workday.
+Even small interruptions add up to high cognitive costs over a full workday.

 4. Decision Fatigue from Infinite AI Options